 The National Justice Museum – This is so much more than just a museum of crime and punishment as it’s based in the former Nottingham courthouse and county gaol.
 You will visit the court room and then you follow the steps of condemned men to the former prison cells below.
 Hangings took place in the rear courtyard which is also on the tour.
 There are now a variety of historic characters you will meet along the way and a range of exhibitions.
 They even claim to have a cell where Robin Hood might have been locked up!
 The museum is in Nottingham’s historic Lace Market (see below) on High Pavement, opposite the Lace Market Hotel.

-Nottingham Contemporary – This modern art gallery is the newest addition to the Lace Market (built in 2009) and the building’s design is both striking and controversial.
+Nottingham Contemporary – This modern art gallery is one of the newest addition to the Lace Market area (built in 2009) and the building’s design is both striking and controversial.
 Whatever you make of the outside, it’s definitely worth a trip inside where the gallery boasts international modern art for free.
 It has a number of exhibiting spaces and a nice cafe bar on the lower level.
 Nottingham Contemporary is at Weekday Cross (Lace Market tram stop).

 The Lace Market – This area of Nottingham city centre is jam packed full of historic buildings with the beautiful St Mary’s Church as its centre piece.
 Parts of the church date back to the 1400s and it is open to visitors.
 Although the area surrounding the church dates back to Saxon times, the current buildings were part of the explosion in the lace industry in the 1800s.
 Nottingham became famous for its lace and at its height, this area had 130 factories making it.
 The Lace Market is signed from the shopping centres and has its own tram stop.